yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 ### --use-orafce

 Enable using orafce extension in export schema.
-Applicable for Oracle only.
+Oracle migrations only.

 Default: true